jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ---

-{{< slide transition="slide-in none" >}}

-### DevEx & DevOps Alignment

-- Enhanced collaboration _**via tools and processes**_

-{{% note %}}
-When we have alignment between DevEx and DevOps, we'll see it through **Enhanced Collaboration:** by providing tools and processes that make it easier for developers, operations, and other stakeholders to work together.
-Those tools and processes include (IDEs), version control systems, and collaborative platforms that support real-time co-editing and issue tracking. **By reducing friction and barriers in the development process, DevEx enables teams to focus more on solving business problems together, leading to innovative solutions and a more harmonious working environment.**
-{{% /note %}}

----

-{{< slide transition="fade-in none" >}}

-### DevEx & DevOps Alignment

-- Enhanced collaboration **_via tools and processes_**
-- Improving communication **_via streamlined info sharing and feedback_**

-{{% note %}}
-**Improving Communication** is seen through platforms and tools that streamline information sharing and feedback across teams.
-Tools such as (CI/CD) pipelines, shared dashboards, and automated alerting systems ensure that all team members have visibility into the development process, can easily share updates, and quickly address issues.
-This transparency and ease of communication help maintain alignment on project goals and accelerate decision-making processes.
-{{% /note %}}

----

-{{< slide transition="none" >}}

-### DevEx & DevOps Alignment

-- Enhanced collaboration **_via tools and processes_**
-- Improving communication **_via streamlined info sharing and feedback_**
-- Shared responsibility **_by empowering all teams with access and information_**

-{{% note %}}
-**Shared Responsibility** brings empowerment to all team members with access to the tools and information they need to contribute across the entire software lifecycle.
-This includes giving developers access to deployment and monitoring tools, enabling operations to participate in early stages of design and planning, and ensuring that everyone has the skills and knowledge to contribute to quality assurance, security, and performance optimization. **By democratizing access to tools and information, DevEx encourages a culture where everyone feels ownership of the product and is motivated to contribute to its success.**
-{{% /note %}}

----

 {{< slide background="/images/slides/39-devex-devops-one.jpg" background-opacity=".5" >}}

 ## DevEx and DevOps are One

 {{% note %}}
 a robust Developer Experience (DevEx) fosters a more integrated and efficient collaboration between development (Dev) and operations (Ops) teams, and highlights best practices for achieving this unity and efficiency.
 There's no better example than what we've seen with Platform Engineering the last few years.